darkfoxdx/Smack/documentation/gettingstarted.md

 Reading and Writing Stanzas

 Each message to the XMPP server from a client is called a packet and is sent as XML.
-The `org.jivesoftware.smack.packet` package contains classes that encapsulate the three different basic packet types allowed by XMPP (message, presence, and IQ).
+The `com.advisoryapps.smack.packet` package contains classes that encapsulate the three different basic packet types allowed by XMPP (message, presence, and IQ).
 Classes such as `Chat` and `GroupChat` provide higher-level constructs that manage creating and sending packets automatically, but you can